docker-archive/ee-workshop/README.md

 ![](./images/kube-java-lb.png)

 There will be a link for the public url where the service on port 8080 is exposed.
-Click on that link, add `/java_web/` at the end of the url.
+Click on that link, add `/java-web/` at the end of the url.
 You should be led to the running application.

 ![](./images/kube-running-app.png)

 ## Conclusion

 In this lab we've looked how Docker EE can help you manage both Linux and Windows workloads whether they be traditional apps you've modernized or newer cloud-native apps, leveraging Swarm or Kubernetes for orchestration.
-We also looked at how to deal with upgrades, scaling, and system failures.

 You can find more information on Docker EE at [http://www.docker.com](http://www.docker.com/enterprise-edition) as well as continue exploring using our hosted trial at [https://dockertrial.com](https://dockertrial.com)